AdobeDocs/commerce-admin.en/help/stores-purchase/order-status.md

     - Custom Email 1
     - Custom Email 2

-1. Choose the templates you want to use for each customer type:
+1. Choose the templates that you want to use for each customer type:

     - **New Order Confirmation Template** - Choose a template to use for customers with a registered store account.
     - **New Order Confirmation Template for Guest** - Choose a template to use for guest customers without a registered store account.